Unraveling the Challenges Ahead for Carnival PLC (CUK): A Deep D

 Understanding Carnival PLC's Business

-Carnival PLC, with a market cap of $1.72 billion and sales of $20.04 billion, operates as the largest global cruise company.
-It boasts an operating margin of 3.89%.
+Carnival PLC, with a market cap of $1.67 billion and sales of $20.04 billion, operates with an operating margin of 3.89%.
+As the largest global cruise company, it boasts 90 ships in service as of the end of fiscal 2022.
 Its portfolio of brands includes Carnival Cruise Lines, Holland America, Princess Cruises, and Seabourn in North America; P&O Cruises and Cunard Line in the United Kingdom; Aida in Germany; Costa Cruises in Southern Europe; and P&O Cruises in Australia.
 Carnival also owns Holland America Princess Alaska Tours in Alaska and the Canadian Yukon.
-Prior to COVID-19, Carnival's brands attracted about 13 million guests in 2019, a level it should breach again in 2023.
+Prior to COVID-19, Carnival's brands attracted about 13 million guests in 2019, a level it should reach again in 2023.

 Financial Strength Breakdown